 Put your band’s goals and priorities above your personal feelings.
 Anyone you bring into the band must bring legit music industry value for what the band is trying to accomplish.

-Remember that your own reputation is attached to the band (and to the musicians who play in your band).
-Avoid lowering your standards to accept musicians into the band who wil ultimately sabotage your music career and bring the band down.
+Remember that your own reputation is attached to the band (and to the musicians in your band).
+Avoid lowering your standards to accept musicians into the band who ultimately sabotage your music career and bring the band down.